abdullahbasaad/GraphX-Net/README.md

 It's crucial to demonstrate how you can utilize the presented approach to construct your dataset graph.
 The approach designed to deal with:
 1. Supervised learning approach.
-2. Structured or unstructured datasets.
+2. Structured and unstructured datasets.
 3. Numeric or textual datasets (coming in the new update).